Complexity classification of local Hamiltonian problems: Introduction

-Observe that fixing $\beta_k = 0$ suffices to show that $\nptime \subseteq \tim$, by the $\nptime$-hardness of the general Ising model (aka MAX-CUT).
-In the other direction, we clearly have $\tim \subseteq \qma$, but a tighter upper bound can be achieved.
+In other words, $\tim = \stoqma$.
+To gain some intuition for this class of Hamiltonians, observe that fixing $\beta_k = 0$ suffices to show that {\sc $\{ZZ,X\}$-Hamiltonian} is $\nptime$-hard, by the $\nptime$-hardness of the general Ising model.
+On the other hand, {\sc $\{ZZ,X\}$-Hamiltonian} can be seen to be in $\stoqma$ by the following argument.
 By conjugating any Hamiltonian $H$ of the form (\ref{eq:tim}) by local $Z$ operations on each qubit $k$ such that $\beta_k > 0$, which maps $X \mapsto -X$ and does not change the eigenvalues of $H$, $\beta_k$ can be assumed to be non-positive for all $k$.
-The resulting Hamiltonian has all off-diagonal entries non-positive, or in other words is stoquastic~\cite{bravyi06}.
-Approximating the ground-state energy of stoquastic Hamiltonians is captured by the complexity class $\stoqma$~\cite{bravyi06a}, so $\tim \subseteq \stoqma$.
-As $\stoqma$ is contained within the polynomial hierarchy, and in particular within the class $\arthurmerlin$~\cite{bravyi06}, it is unlikely that $\tim = \qma$.
+The resulting Hamiltonian has all off-diagonal entries non-positive, or in other words is stoquastic~\cite{bravyi06}, so $\text{\sc $\{ZZ,X\}$-Hamiltonian} \in \stoqma$.
+As $\stoqma$ is contained within the polynomial hierarchy, and in particular within the class $\arthurmerlin$~\cite{bravyi06}, it is unlikely that $\stoqma = \qma$.
 Thus, for sets $\mathcal{S}$ which fall into this second class, \shamlf\ is unlikely to be $\qma$-complete.

 We can go further than Theorem~\ref{thm:shamlf}, and consider a setting where we do not necessarily have access to all (or any) 1-qubit matrices.
 In this case, we can still completely characterise the complexity of \sham\ for all sets $\mathcal{S}$ of 2-qubit Hermitian matrices, with a slightly more complicated classification.